Collapse of Silicon Valley Bank: Financial system

 Market capitalization of U.S. banks lost a combined $100 billion in two days and European banks lost $50 billion.
 SVB's losses highlighted the challenge that banks could face as interest rate increases reduced the market value of bonds that they purchased under low-rate policies.
 Some companies have sought safety with larger commercial banks, transferring their deposits out from regional banks similar to Silicon Valley Bank, raising concerns about further instability in the banking sector.
 Several banks, such as First Republic Bank and Western Alliance Bancorporation, issued press releases seeking to calm investors.

 Despite these concerns, banking experts believe that other banks will remain stable as SVB was overly specialized in providing banking to a risky sector of the economy, and financial regulations have strengthened since the 2008 financial crisis, which preceded the Great Recession.
 SVB had, in 2021, reached the threshold under the Dodd-Frank Act requiring it to submit a resolution plan ("living will") to the FDIC, which it did the following year.
 It had not participated in periodic stress testing under the act, as the threshold for that requirement had been raised in 2018 under EGRRCPA; SVB's chief executive was among those requesting the change.

 On March 12, 2023, Signature Bank was also closed, being taken into possession by the New York State Department of Financial Services.
 Following the bank failures, the Federal Reserve announced the creation of a Bank Term Funding Program to shore up liquidity for other at-risk banks.

 Circle, a peer-to-peer payments technology company that issues the stablecoin USD Coin (USDC), attested that SVB is one of the six banking partners used by the company to manage its cash reserves for USDC, with $3.3 billion (approximately 8%) of its cash reserves held there.
 USDC's price fell below its US$1 pegged exchange rate during trading on March 10 and 11, causing Coinbase to halt conversions between USDC and U.S. dollars.
 USDC had recovered most of the losses after Circle assured investors that the peg would remain honored.

-Investors and economists believe that a previously expected Federal Reserve interest rate increase on March 22 has become less likely as a result of the SVB collapse and other recent bank failures.
+Investors and economists believed that the SVB collapse and other recent bank failures might prevent a previously expected Federal Reserve interest rate increase on March 22.
+However, a rate increase was still approved.

 The failure complicates an ongoing lobbying effort by large banks against the Federal Reserve's requirement that they hold cash equivalents to government-backed securities, such as the Treasury bonds that Silicon Valley Bank invested in.